Meet the monsters that cause customer churn

 Churn Combat Tips

-Revisit their primary pain points that led to them purchasing in the first place and highlight how your product or service has since solved those problems and lead to previous success.
+Revisit the primary pain points that led them to purchase in the first place and highlight how your product or service has addressed those issues.
+Quantify wherever possible.

 Help the customer put together a comprehensive business case to justify the renewal to their supervisor and finance department.